 Wage theft occurs when employers fail to pay employees the full wages to which they are legally entitled.
 This is a widespread and deep-rooted issue not only in California but also around the country, which causes serious harm to millions of workers each year.
 It is not just unethical for employers to not pay their workers the wages they worked hard for, but it is also illegal.

 Wage theft harms workers and their families.
 Many low-income families who suffer wage theft and loss of income as a result of that are forced to rely on public assistance programs like food stamps and Medi-Cal.
 It is illegal for your employer to withhold your wages.
-But employers often get away with wage theft because workers are often pressured not to speak up about it for fear of retaliation and losing their jobs.
+But employers often get away with wage theft because workers are often pressured not to speak up about it for fear of employer retaliation and wrongfully losing their jobs.

 Common Examples of Wage Theft To Be Aware Of